nagasudhirpulla/taming_python/blog/skills/error_handling.md

 try:
   print(x)
 except NameError:
-  # handle if the err
+  # handle if the error is of type `NameError`
   print("Name error occured, which means that, a variable name is not defined") except OSError as err:
+    # handle if the error is of type `OSError`
     print("OS error: {0}".format(err))
 except:
+  # handle any other error types
   print("Something else went wrong")

 # the above program prints "Name error occured, which means that, a variable name is not defined"